-Support person present: Yes

-1. My name is KH .
+Support person present: Yes My name is IKH .
 My date of birth is 1983.
 My contact details are known to the Inquiry.

-Life before going into care

-- I was born in Glasgow and brought up in the Ruchill area.
-I stayed with my mum my dad manual and my older brother manual.
-There was another brother but unfortunately he died when he was only six months old.
-I was born not long after he died. - 3.
-The death of Caused issues between my mum and dad who were blaming each other.
+Life before going into care I was born in Glasgow and brought up in the Ruchill area.
+I stayed with my mum , my dad and my older brother .
+There was another brother , but unfortunately he died when he was only six months old.
+I was born not long after he died.
+The death of caused issues between my mum and dad who were blaming each other.
 Things eventually came to a head and they split up.
 I don't have any memories of living with my mum and dad.
-My dad and Cause went off to stay with my gran Caused and grandad Cause in Maryhill.
+My dad and went off to stay with my gran and grandad in Maryhill.
 I stayed with my mum.
-I never really saw my dad much after that. - 4.
+I never really saw my dad much after that.
 When I was staying with my mum, she made sure I was fed and watered but she just let me do what I wanted in the house.
 I was going to Ruchill Primary School and misbehaved a lot.
 Eventually my behaviour led to me being expelled and sent to another school, Our Lady of Assumption.
-I ended up getting expelled from there too. - 5.
+I ended up getting expelled from there too.
 I would spend a lot of my time hanging out with my friends in the area and was getting into more trouble.
 I was about nine when the social work began getting involved with me, but after a while they told my mum I was getting better and I didn't see them again for ages.
 I wasn't allocated a social worker until I went into